 Students may be emergency excluded from school pursuant to the board's separate policy on emergency exclusion or state law.

-Weapons and/or Firearms
+Weapons and/or Firearms - Refer to Board Policy 5049

 Students may be disciplined for the possession of weapons and/or firearms pursuant to the board's separate policy on weapons and firearms or state law.

 Long-Term Suspension